caburj/kwartrack/NOTES.md

   - Also, maybe disable the form fields when in progress?
   - [DONE] No spinner, instead disabled submit button.
 Also the inputs are disabled.

+* [X] Rearrange the accounts.
+  - Personally owned accounts at the top.
+  - Common accounts in the middle.
+  - Other accounts at the bottom.